simpeg/segns-2024-tutorial/README.md

    in that line.
 If installation goes smoothly, you should see a line that reads `Successfully installed ...` and lists all the new packages that had been installed.

+### Step 4: Get the repository's source code and data.
+%TODO fill this

 > [!IMPORTANT]
 > Every time you open a notebook in Colab or create a new one, you'll have to